 The best things to do on Sanibel Island are all about appreciating nature.
 But if you get tired of the quiet beach days and want some more liveliness the answer is just 30 minutes away.

 Fort Myers Beach across the bridge offers the whole package when it comes to restaurants, shops and bars.
 Its Times Square area is much livelier than anything you find on Sanibel Island.
-So if you want something else than quiet days in nature it’s a superb contrast to make the drive over to the mainland and Fort Myers Beach.
+So if you want something else than quiet days in nature it’s a superb contrast to take a drive over to the mainland and Fort Myers Beach.

 Enjoy a Sanibel sunset from a prime location

 That the day is about to turn into night doesn’t mean that the good times end on Sanibel Island.
 Sanibel’s location on the Gulf Coast of Florida makes the island a great place for stunning sunsets.